 Author's Saving Throw: Martian Manhunter told off his Stormwatch teammates for referring to him as a Justice League member, which is apparently shorthand for "established superhero", despite the fact that the Justice League has never had more than seven members (until JLI).
 So, any author wants to refer to, say, Metamorpho or Green Arrow as "Justice League heroes", that's what it refers to.

 Broken Base/Internet Backdraft: The reboot in general was very controversial when it was announced, and even two years after it happened opinion was divided and discussions could get very heated about certain aspects of it.
 Overall, some fans consider it an interesting and fresh new take on the universe, while others consider it the return of some of the worst tropes from The Dark Age of Comic Books.

-Superman is introduced as a more angry brooding figure considerably more violent than any previous incarnation being willing to throw defenseless white collar criminals out of windows and dangle them off ledges, mocking the police in his early twenties and choke slamming Batman in their first encounter.
+Superman is introduced as a more angry brooding figure considerably more violent than before, being willing to throw defenseless white collar criminals out of windows and dangle them off ledges, mocking the police in his early twenties and choke slamming Batman in their first encounter.
 In many ways, this is a return to his early, rougher characterization in The Golden Age of Comic Books (see the image for Wife-Basher Basher), but people are too used to him being anIdeal Hero at this point.

 And of course, the Executive Meddling is still going strong.
 Some fans are upset that the comics appear to be even more editorial driven than before the reboot.